siemens/LightweightCmpRa/doc/config/README.md

 [com.siemens.pki.cmpracomponent.configuration.InventoryInterface](https://github.com/siemens/cmp-ra-component/blob/main/src/main/java/com/siemens/pki/cmpracomponent/configuration/InventoryInterface.java) interface.
-On first match of the `InventoryInterface` value array entry an instance of the given Java class is created using the parameterless default constructor.
+On first match of the `InventoryInterface` value array entry an instance of the given Java class is created using the parameter-less default constructor.
 This instance is then used to execute the appropriate methods of com.siemens.pki.cmpracomponent.configuration.InventoryInterface when an IR, CR, KUR, IP, CP or KUP message is processed.